 Sales performance incentive funds can work wonders in fulfilling specific goals such as increasing sales volume, selling certain IT products, as well as driving short-term spurts during sales slowdowns or off-season.
 The main benefits of this type of incentive are IT companies can increase their particular goals for a certain time and pass on the benefits to their channel partners and influencers.

-An excellent example of sales performance incentive funds in the IT sector is the Vonage Channel Partner Program, which enables its channel partners and influencers to earn significant rewards based on the number of deals and the extent of the contract.
+An excellent example of sales performance incentive funds in the IT sector is the Vonage Channel incentive Program, which enables its channel partners and influencers to earn significant rewards based on the number of deals and the extent of the contract.
 At LoyaltyXpert, we have helped many IT firms to pay sales performance incentive funds by using accurate sales and performance data.

 3. Activity-based incentives